-I’ve said it before, but it bears repeating.
-I am enamored of the authors and sleuths of detective fiction’s Golden Age.
+A lifelong reader of murder mysteries, I am enamored of the authors and sleuths of detective fiction’s Golden Age.
 My inaugural series, featuring professional researcher and Scottish historian Elle Cunningham Mackay, is an homage to these masters—with a little modern sensibility mixed in.
-Elle’s Scottish-flavored whodunnits will immerse you in a world of kilts, bagpipes, Highland games and haggis.
+Elle’s Scottish-flavored whodunnits will immerse you in a world of kilts, bagpipes, Highland games, and haggis.

-I have three other series currently in the works.
+I have several other series currently in the works.
 The Arca Noctis trio of thrillers stars curiosity store owner Emery Vaughn.
-Last, a pair of Golden Age mystery series feature sleuth and former spy Mafalda Marchand and village Vicar James Valentine.
+The Haunts & Hollows series of paranormal roadtrip guides provides the reader with a state-by-state atlas to real life Southern Gothic locales.
+Last, a pair of Golden Age mystery series features sleuth and former spy Dr. Moira Magarry and village vicar James Valentine.

 For author and historian Elle Cunningham Mackay, six weeks on Cape Fear’s Roan Island is a desperately needed second chance.
 When her host and former flame Stuart MacUspaig invites her to his historic Aldermire estate, she jumps at the opportunity to research first-hand the disappearing Scottish clans who settled North Carolina.